As an Amazon Associate we earn from qualifying purchases.

 By dry brining the pork you will get better flavor penetration into the meat, as well as more tender and juicy pork at the end of the day due to the tenderizing properties of the salt.

 This is basically the difference of flavor coming from the juice the pork is in versus flavor from the juice in the pork.
-We want the flavor IN the pork as much as possible (you’ll still get juices too).
+I want the flavor IN the pork as much as possible (you’ll still get juices too).

 Score and Render the Fat Cap